Test elements in equal characteristic semianalytic algebras: Introduction

 The condition of being approximately Gorenstein is fairly weak, e.g., when $R$ is either reduced and excellent or when $R$ is of depth 2, $R$ is approximately Gorenstein.
 In fact, all rings we are working with in this paper are excellent and reduced, hence, approximately Gorenstein.
 So we make the following convention throughout the paper.

 \begin{conv} By the test ideal, we mean the \emph{finitistic test ideal} associated to tight closure in the sense of \cite[Definition 3.1]{Perez2019} in terms of ideals (the case of modules follows from the case of ideals by \cref{dtc-rmk-TestIdeal}).
-We shall also call the elements in the test ideal ``test elements''. \end{conv}
+We shall also call the nonzero elements in the test ideal \emph{test elements}. \end{conv}

 Some of the main results of this paper are summarized in the following theorems.
-See \cref{pre-ssn-TheEuiheightCondition} and, in particular, \cref{pre-defn-GeneralEquiheight},\cref{pre-defn-Equiheight}, and \cref{pre-cor-Equiheight} for the definition and possible presentations of the equiheight condition. \begin{thm}[\cref{tep-thm-TEforSemiAnalytic}] Let $R$ be a semianalytic $K$-algebra that is the localization of an absolutely reduced equiheight affine-analytic $K$-algebra where $\chr(K)=p$.
+See \cref{pre-ssn-TheEuiheightCondition} and, in particular, \cref{pre-defn-GeneralEquiheight},\cref{pre-defn-Equiheight}, and \cref{pre-cor-Equiheight} for the definition and possible presentations of the equiheight condition.
+See \cref{jcb-defn-AbsoluteReduced} for the definition of absolute reduced-ness. \begin{thm}[\cref{tep-thm-TEforSemiAnalytic}] Let $R$ be a semianalytic $K$-algebra that is the localization of an absolutely reduced equiheight affine-analytic $K$-algebra where $\chr(K)=p$.
 Then the Jacobian ideal $\cJ(R/K)$ is contained in the test ideal of $R$. \end{thm} \begin{rmk} The result above implies the result of \cref{tep-thm-TEforAnalytic}, where $R$ is assumed to be an absolutely reduced equidimensional complete $K$-algebra.
 However, the proof of \cref{tep-thm-TEforSemiAnalytic} relies on \cref{tep-thm-TEforAnalytic}. \end{rmk}

 \begin{thm}[\cref{tczs-cor-Semianalytic}] Let $R$ be a semianalytic $K$-algebra that is the localization of an absolutely reduced equiheight affine-analytic $K$-algebra where $\chr(K)=0$.
 Then the Jacobian ideal $\cJ(R/K)$ is contained in the test ideal of $R$.
 For any flat $K$-algebra maps $R\to R'$ with geometrically regular fibers, the expansion of the Jacobian ideal $\cJ(R/K)R'$ is contained in the test ideal of $R'$. \end{thm} \begin{rmk} The result above implies the case when $R$ is a reduced equidimensional complete $K$-algebra (\cref{teza-thm-TEforAnalytic}) and the case when $R$ is a reduced equiheight affine-analytic $K$-algebra (\cref{tezs-thm-TEforSemianalytic}).
 But the proof of \cref{tczs-cor-Semianalytic} relies on \cref{teza-thm-TEforAnalytic} and \cref{tezs-thm-TEforSemianalytic}. \end{rmk}